mootombo/Framework/CONTRIBUTING.md

 ## Documentation

-Documentation for each package in the MOOTOMBO!RDK can be found in the `README.md` file in the main package folder.
+Documentation for each package in the MOOTOMBO!Framework can be found in the `README.md` file in the main package folder.
 The file uses Github flavoured Markdown format.
 You can find out more about this format at [http://daringfireball.net/projects/markdown/syntax](http://daringfireball.net/projects/markdown/syntax).

 When contributing new features to existing packages, please add notes about the new features to the existing `README.md` files in the packages you change.